-NBC partners Foundation to train women on entrepreneurial skills
+NBC partners foundation to train women on entrepreneurial skills

-In a bid to accelerate the economic inclusion of women in Nigeria, the Nigerian Bottling Company (NBC) Ltd., has partnered with Karis & Eleos Hand of Hope Foundation to train 1000 women on viable entrepreneurial skills across 8 states of the federation.
+In a bid to accelerate the economic inclusion of women in Nigeria, the Nigerian Bottling Company (NBC) Ltd, has partnered with Karis & Eleos Hand of Hope Foundation to train 1000 women on viable entrepreneurial skills across eight states of the federation.

 Speaking during the closing ceremony of the program in Lagos, Corporate Affairs & Sustainability Director at NBC, Ekuma Eze, reiterated the Company’s commitment to promoting the economic empowerment of women in Nigeria.